The infusion process

 • Severe allergic reactions (hypersensitivity reactions/anaphylaxis)

-The most common side effects of PERJETA when given with Herceptin and docetaxel for treatment of breast cancer that has spread to other parts of the body (metastatic) are diarrhea, hair loss, low levels of white blood cells with or without fever, nausea, feeling tired, rash, and damage to the nerves (numbness, tingling, pain in hands/feet).
+The most common side effects of PERJETA when given with Herceptin and docetaxel for treatment of breast cancer that has spread to other parts of the body (metastatic) include diarrhea, hair loss, low levels of white blood cells with or without fever, nausea, fatigue, rash, and damage to the nerves (numbness, tingling, pain in hands/feet).

 Side effects may vary based on chemotherapy regimen.